WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 # What we want here is to grep lines that start with Smp from a file, then sort the grep output, write this sorted output to a new file
 grep "^Smp" ERR3489994_Counts.txt | sort > final_counts/ERR3489994_featureCounts.final

-# Now try it yourself for the Sm_SE_sorted.bam file
+# Now try it yourself for the ERR3489994_Counts.txt file
 ?????
 ```